 (featuring a tune from local Portland band Acoustic Minds)

-Northwest Trendy, Unique, Urban Sophisticate, Artsy - Lots of neighborhood hustle and bustle with all the shopping on the main
+Trendy, young, unique, urban sophisticate, artsy - neighborhood hustle and bustle with all the shopping on the main

 drags of 23rd and 21st Avenues.
 This is a popular tourist area for

-visitors as well.
+visitors due to dozens of one-of-a-kind shops and has a huge nightlife scene for the 20Something's.
 The area has a ton of charm with big old beautiful homes

 with character.
 Live here if you're an extrovert, you want to be